Health and Hygiene

 Learn about Different Types of Medical Specialists

-2. Ask participants: What was the process to see a medical specialist (or doctor) in your country of origin or protection?
+- Ask participants: What was the process to see a medical specialist (or doctor) in your country?

-• Refugee Medical Assistance is a type of health insurance available to refugees, Special Immigrant Visa (SIV) holders, and humanitarian parolees from Afghanistan;
+- Refugee Medical Assistance is a type of health insurance available to refugees, Special Immigrant Visa (SIV) holders, and humanitarian parolees from Afghanistan and Ukraine.

-• Health insurance covers preventative care visits, including an annual physical appointment with your Primary Care Provider;
+- Health insurance covers preventative care visits, including an annual appointment with your Primary Care Provider.

-• 5.
-Ask newcomers: Is there a type of medical specialist we did not discuss that you want more information about?
+- 5. Ask newcomers: Is there a type of medical specialist we did not discuss that you want more information about?
+For example, an obstetrician or gynecologist, who specialize in women’s reproductive health.
 If you prefer, you can also choose to speak to me at another time privately.
 Like all doctors, I will maintain your confidentiality by not sharing your personal medical information with your family members.

 Hygiene Activities